eficode-academy/git-katas/basic-ignore/README.md

 We'll work a bit with the `.gitignore` file in this kata.
 In this file you can specify both file extensions and folder structures that you do not want git to track.
 You can still `git add` files and folder that maches in the `.gitignore` file.
+ We will also work with `git rm`, which is the git remove command. `git rm` does just the same as removing a file from your working directory, and then staging that change by issuing a `git add filename` on the file that was just deleted.
+Sometimes you add a file by accident that was not meant for git eg. binary files, class files etc.
+If you want to signal to git that a file needs to be removed from git, but still want it in your working directory, then use `git rm --cached` to issue a remove command on the staging area, but not in your working directory.

 ## Setup: